 - Select Troubleshoot from the menu on the left.

-If you’re unsure how to reset Windows Store, follow these instructions:
+If you’re unsure how to reset Microsoft Store, follow these instructions:

 - Right-click on the Start menu and open Run.